The Garden Grazer

 • Vegetable broth: Be sure to use low sodium if desired.

-• Tortillas & toppings of choice: I use corn tortillas and romaine lettuce, chopped tomato, guacamole, etc.
+• Tortillas & toppings of choice: I use corn tortillas and top it with romaine lettuce, chopped tomato, red onion, salsa, etc. But you can swap in flour tortillas, almond tortillas, or whatever you enjoy.

 Customizing

-Make it spicy: Add cayenne pepper, chipotle in adobo sauce, jalapeno, or simply top with hot sauce to taste.
+Make it spicy: Add cayenne pepper, chipotle in adobo sauce, diced jalapeño, medium green chiles, or simply top with hot sauce to taste.

 Spices & seasonings: Change up the spices as you see fit.
 Instead of the taco seasoning, you can use your own spice blend or simply ground cumin and chili powder.